 Submit as much information about the payer as you can and be sure to save the Payer ID (pyr_123456789) from the response.

 Direct debit payments are processed each day, once in the morning and once in the evening.
-They are sent to the bank overnight and can take up to 5 business days to be completed.
+They are sent to the bank overnight and can take several business days to be completed.

 You can submit a payment for a payer using the Save scheduled payment endpoint.